Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Jacques Lacan

-attempts to control a man's appetite by legislation and makes a crime out of
+control a man's appetite by legislation and makes a crime out of things

 principles upon which our government was founded."